Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: DISCUSSION

+where $ E_{\rm 0}$ is set to 10 GeV, $N_{\rm 0}$ represents the amplitude, $E$ is the particle energy, ${\alpha}$ is the spectral index, $E_{\rm cutoff}$ represents the break energy \citep{Aharonian2006,Ambrogi2019,Xin2019,Xiang2021}.
+In the fit, we used the Bayesian information criterion (BIC) to determine the goodness of fit of the two models \citep{Schwarz1978, Ambrogi2019}.
+The related formula of BIC is ${\rm log}(n)k - 2 {\rm log}(L)$, where \textit{n} represents the number of the observed data, \textit{k} represents the number of parameters of the model, and $L$ is the maximum likelihood value.
+We assumed that the radiation fields of the leptonic and hadronic models come from the extended region of the SNR.

+For the leptonic scenario, the presence of very-high-energy (VHE) electrons are confirmed in SNRs \citep[e.g.,][]{Tanimori1998}, and the GeV and TeV emissions of SNRs are also observed \citep[e.g.,][]{Ackermann2017,Abdalla2018a}.
+Subsequently, the inverse Compton scattering from leptons was widely used to explain the SEDs of high-energy bands from SNRs \citep[e.g.,][]{Tang2013,Condon2017,Zeng2017,Zeng2019,Zeng2021}.
+Therefore, the leptonic model, as a frequently-used model, is considered in the analysis.
+Additionally, the detection of the characteristic pion-decay signature in IC 443 and W44 confirms that cosmic-ray protons can be accelerated in SNRs \citep{Ackermann2013}.
+The proportion of proton composition of the observed CR spectrum on Earth is 99\%, suggesting that the hadronic contribution for the $\gamma$-ray emission from SNRs cannot be ignored \citep{Liu2015}.
+Recent studies have shown that the multi-band SED of certain SNRs can be better explained when considering the contribution of hadrons than a pure leptonic scenario.
+E.g., Puppis A \citep{Xin2017}, SNR G106.3+2.7 \citep{Xin2019,Yang2021}, Kepler's SNR \citep{Xiang2021}.
+Consequently, we also considered the hadronic origin here.

-For leptonic origin, which is widely used to explain SED of SNRs in the Mikey Way \citep[e.g.,][]{Condon2017,Zeng2017,Zeng2019}.
-For hadronic origin, we investigated OH maser emission at 1720 MHz around SNR G15.9-0.2 \citep{Green1997}.
-However, we did not find the significant OH maser emission around SNR G15.9-0.2, which shows that there is no convincing evidence to verify the interactions of SNR G15.9-0.2 with ``OH'' molecular clouds.
-Next, we investigated the CO High Resolution Survey from \citet{Dempsey2013}, as shown in Figure \ref{Fig5},
+The interaction between high-energy particles of SNR and the surrounding molecular cloud can serve as the important evidence for the hadronic origin \citep{Wootten1977,Denoyer1979,Tatematsu1990,Green1997,Reach1999,Zhou2009,Kilpatrick2014}.
+Here, we firstly investigated OH maser emission at 1720 MHz around SNR G15.9+0.2 from \citet{Green1997}.
+However, we did not find the significant OH maser emission around SNR G15.9+0.2; thus, there is no convincing evidence to verify the interactions of SNR G15.9+0.2 with ``OH'' molecular clouds.
+In addition, \citet{Tian2019} proposed that the region of SNR G15.9+0.2 is likely to produce high-energy emissions, owing to the likely interactions between SNR G15.9+0.2 and the surrounding CO molecular clouds.
+Subsequently, we quickly investigated the past CO observations from \citet{Dempsey2013}; we found dense CO molecular clouds in the 1$\sigma$ error circle of the best-fit position of SNR G15.9+0.2, as shown in Figure \ref{Fig6}, which implies that this high-energy $\gamma$-ray radiation may originate from interactions between the high-energy particles of SNR G15.9+0.2 and the target particles of the nearby CO molecular clouds.